paveldikov/paveldikov.github.io/travel.en.md

 * [Premier Inn](https://www.premierinn.com/gb/en/hotels/scotland/strathclyde/kilmarnock.html)
 * [Travelodge](https://www.travelodge.co.uk/hotels/212/Kilmarnock-hotel)

-Of course, with Glasgow being a half hour away, you have lots of options to choose from there.
+Of course, with Glasgow being half an hour away, you have lots of options to choose from there.